 Unconscious bias is hardwired into humans but, unless controlled, can negatively impact the working environment.
 To counter it, inclusive leadership is essential.

 Unconscious bias affects individuals, teams, and organizations.
 When an individual instinctively prefers somebody “familiar” to them, and expresses it with words or even decisions, then that is unconscious bias.
 It can relate to gender, age, ethnicity, professional training, and more.
 Whatever the bias, it can create barriers to inclusion, engagement, innovation, and ultimately performance.

-On Tuesday, February 16, the GDI Function organized the first of six webinars for 50 senior CGIAR managers, collectively called “Leading for Equity and Inclusion”.
+On Tuesday, February 16, the GDI Function organized the first of five webinars for 50 senior CGIAR managers, collectively called “Leading for Equity and Inclusion”.
 The webinar series is run by Catalyst, a global non-profit working with some of the world’s top CEOs and leading companies to build workplaces that also work for women.